warroyo/flux-tmc-multitenant/README.md

 ## Adding a new tenant

-Adding a new Tenant has a few steps that could be automated.
-Some ideas around automating these are listed below.
 These steps should be completed any time a new team is wanting to be onboarded.
 These steps are outlined with commands referencing this repo's setup but these could be adpated to be done generically.

 using `iris-red` as the new tenant.